ufranske/go-gocd/README.md

 ## CLI

-CLI tool to interace with GoCD Server.
+CLI tool to interface with GoCD Server.

 ### Usage